pythonarcade/arcade/doc/about/faq.rst

 Android, iOS, or iPad
 ^^^^^^^^^^^^^^^^^^^^^

-Sadly, not in the foreseeable future.
-Android is possible, but it will take a lot of work. iOS gets much trickier.
+Not in the foreseeable future.
+Android is possible, but it will take a lot of work.
+Both iPad and iOS are much trickier to implement than Android support.
+For mobile, you may want to try another framework.